simon-frankau/speedball2-re/tools/README.md

  * `find_iff` searches through the ROM for IFF-structured data.

+ * `extract_iff` pulls out the IFF files I've identified.
+Could have been a shell script with dd, I guess, but Rust is fun.

 ## TODO

  * `extract_sprites` should make the bottom of the players image look pretty